mikesmallhelp/padel-ranking/README.md

   - DATABASE_URL (something like this `postgres://xxxxxx:yyyyyyyyyyyyyy@mahmud.db.elephantsql.com/zzzzzz`)
 - add following environment variable to you GitHub Actions:
   - PLAYWRIGHT_TEST_BASE_URL (the URL where the application is running in the Vercel)

+ ### Backlog

+ - Gmail authentication
+ - possibility to create the teams
+ - lottery of the teams
+ - possibility to add the game result without the Internet connection